umutcanbolat/unrepeat/RELEASING.md

 # Releasing

-In order to release a new version, here is what we can do.
+In order to release a new version, we can follow steps below.

 First get a recommended release type by running